Bryan Carabalí

-Bryan Carabalí (born Quinindé, Ecuador, 18 December 1997) is an Ecuadorean footballer who plays in defence for C.S.
-Emelec in the Ecuadorian Serie A.
+Bryan Ignacio Carabalí Cañola (born Quinindé, Ecuador, 18 December 1997) is an Ecuadorean footballer who plays as a defender for Barcelona S.C. in the Ecuadorian Serie A.

 Early life and education

-Carabali moved to Emelec from his home city of Quininde with his family when he was nine years old as the family searched for work.
+Carabali moved to C.S.
+Emelec from his home city of Quinindé with his family when he was nine years old as the family searched for work.
 His father, Dixson Carabali, permitted him to attend football training as long as he completed his school studies.
 Carabali continued studying at night school even after he had made his full first team debut for C.D.
-Cuenca in 2015 aged just 17.
+Cuenca in 2015, aged 17 years-old.

 Career

-Carabali had made over a hundred appearances by July 17, 2019 for Cuenca when it was announced he was to go on loan to C.S.
+Carabali had made over a hundred appearances by July 17, 2019 for C.D.
+Cuenca when it was announced he was to go on loan to C.S.
 Emelec until June 2020, with the option to buy, should he perform well.
 In August 2019 it was announced that Emelec had bought his contract outright and it had been extended until 2024.
+He joined Barcelona S.C. in 2024.